andrew/ultimate-awesome/README.md

 - [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.
 - [awesome-online-board-games](https://github.com/flamableconcrete/awesome-online-board-games) - Play board games online with friends!.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
-- [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.
 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
 - [awesome-indonesia-vision-research-conference](https://github.com/indonesia-vision-ai/awesome-indonesia-vision-research-conference) - A curated list of resources dedicated to research papers published by Indonesians at top international conferences.
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.